thanhtutoo/ecommerce-nextjs/README.md

 ## Running Tests

 - Run `npm test` to execute the unit tests.
-- Run `npm run cypress:open` for cypres end to end tests
+- Run `npx cypress run` for cypres end to end tests